top of page

 About CARA

-CARA is made up of residents of Caulcott and the surrounding area who represent the
+CARA is made up of residents of Caulcott and the surrounding area who represent the values of this mission.

-We bring together members of our community who care deeply about
+We bring together members of our community who care deeply about protecting the landscape, wildlife and character of rural North Oxfordshire.

-We do, however, support sustainable development and believe in responsible planning that respects our rural
+We do, however, support sustainable development and believe in responsible planning that respects our rural location, safeguards community identity and ensures that development happens in the right place and not at the cost to our roads, countryside, wildlife and population.

 Have your say

-Download our Objection Letter template here
+1. Download Objection Letter Template (PDF)